The front of our office building in Springfield.

 Illinois allows PLLCs (professional limited liability companies) for professions licensed by the Illinois Department of Financial and Professional Regulation (IDFPR).
 If you’re providing professional services licensed by the IDFPR, you may be required to form a PLLC rather than a regular LLC.

 A sole proprietorship is an informal business owned by one person that isn’t required to register with the Secretary of State.
-In the eyes of the law, a sole proprietor IS their business, so if the sole proprietorship is sued, the business owner is personally liable for all damages.

 An LLC is a formal business structure registered with the state.
 LLCs are legally separate from their owners, which protects the owners if the company is sued or goes into debt.
-However, LLCs need to maintain this separation by following the policies in their operating agreement and keeping personal and business finances separate.

 An LLC can be owned by one person or multiple people.
 An LLC owned by one person is called a single-member LLC.